boypt/openssh-rpms/README.md

 - OpenSSH 10.2p1 (see: [OpenSSH Official](https://www.openssh.com/))
 - OpenSSL 3.0.18 / 3.0.9 (see: [OpenSSL Official](https://www.openssl.org/source/))

-The build script reads `version.env` for actual version definitions.
+The build script reads `version.env` for version definitions.

 OpenSSL is not needed when using `WITH_OPENSSL=0`. (see `version.env`)